 If you need to assign the SSID manually, select SSID to enter the SSID.
+In addition, configure the security settings in the Security menu. p.68

-- 8 Assign an IP address to the projector as necessary. - If your network uses DHCP, select IP Settings to set the DHCP setting to On. - If you are not using DHCP, select IP Settings to set the DHCP setting to Off, and then enter the projector's IP Address, Subnet Mask, and Gateway Address.
+Assign an IP address to the projector as necessary.

+- If your network uses DHCP, select IP Settings to set the DHCP setting to On. - If you are not using DHCP, select IP Settings to set the DHCP setting to Off, and then enter the projector's IP Address, Subnet Mask, and Gateway Address.